binamra-linux/aws-misconfig-detect/README.md

 AI-assisted AWS cloud misconfiguration detection and remediation tool, built for resource-constrained IT startups.
 Scans a live AWS account read-only, structures findings as JSON, and uses Groq to generate plain-language risk explanations and concrete remediation steps for each one.

-Results are shown in a Streamlit dashboard.
+Two front ends share the same detection backend:
+- A **Streamlit dashboard** (`dashboard/app.py`) — quick, single-file, good for a fast check.
+- A **React web app** (`frontend/` + `api/`) — six tabs (Overview, Findings, Resources, Compliance, History, Settings), a security score, scan history trends, and a PDF report export.
+This is the more polished, thesis-presentation-facing UI.

 ## Status